UniMath/agda-unimath/src/synthetic-homotopy-theory/descent-circle-dependent-pair-types.lagda.md

     equiv-Σ
       ( type-family-with-dependent-descent-data-circle A B)
       ( aut-family-with-descent-data-circle A)
-      ( pseudo-aut-family-with-dependent-descent-data-circle A B)
+      ( dependent-automorphism-family-with-dependent-descent-data-circle A B)

   family-descent-data-circle-dependent-pair-type : S → UU (l2 ⊔ l3)
   family-descent-data-circle-dependent-pair-type x =
     Σ ( family-family-with-descent-data-circle A x)
-      ( family-family-with-dependent-descent-data-circle A B x)
+      ( double-family-with-dependent-descent-data-circle A B x)
 ```

 ## Properties